-The Trust has applied any Tier 2 Accounting Standards for asset revaluations only, in preparing its financial statements
+The Trust has applied any Tier 2 Accounting Standards for asset revaluations only, in preparing its financial statements.
+This was to bring consistency in property revaluations between the Trust and its parent, the Stratford District Council.

 CHANGES IN ACCOUNTING POLICIES